PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Conceptually, the combined up/down facing chevron indicates that the rTXO can be revoked.

-The locking script for a revocable transaction is:
+The script for a revocable transaction is:

 ```
 OP_IF # Bob's spend branch - after the revocation timeout duration, Bob can spend with just his signature